Strategic Growth Loan (SGL)

 - Have a committed, dedicated management team and a solid business plan.

 - Have valid license(s) to the relevant core intellectual property expected to be necessary for the company to commercialize its product or technology.

-Companies interested in applying for an SGL should contact the Biotechnology Center’s SGL program manager listed in the Contact section below to discuss the company, its proposed project, and the application procedures.
+Companies interested in applying for an SGL should contact NCBiotech's SGL program director listed in the Contact section above to discuss the company, its proposed project, and the application procedures.
 After this discussion, company representatives may be invited to the Biotechnology Center to make an initial presentation.

-Pre-Application: Once the applicant’s eligibility and general fit for the program have been established, the company may be invited to submit a pre-application describing the company’s management, technology, proposed project and source of matching funds.
+Pre-Application: Once the applicant’s eligibility and general fit for the program have been established, the company may be invited to submit a pre-application describing the company’s management, technology, proposed project, budget, and source of matching funds.

 Full Application: Upon satisfactory review of the pre-application, the company may be invited to submit a full application.
-This application will include the company’s complete business plan, project proposal, budget, financial statements, matching investment commitment(s) and other supporting documentation.
+This application will include the company’s complete business plan, project proposal, financial statements, matching investment commitment, and other supporting documentation.

-Review and Approval: The Business and Technology Development team will thoroughly review the company’s application and solicit independent, third-party reviewers to evaluate the technical and commercial merits of the proposal.
-Applicants will have the opportunity respond to external reviewers’ comments.
-Competitive applications will be presented to the NCBC’s Equity Investment Committee (EIC) for final review and approval.
+Review and Approval: The Business and Technology Development team will thoroughly review the company’s application and solicit independent, third-party reviewers to help evaluate the technical and commercial merits of the proposal.
+Competitive applications will be presented to NCBiotech's Equity Investment Committee (EIC) for final review and approval.

 |Pre-Application must be

 |May 8, 2015||June 12, 2015||September 2015|